 Ways to Celebrate Star Wars Day

-With the above villains generally saved for the Revenge of the Fifth, most fans opt to dress as heroes such as Jedi Knights, Chewbacca and Rey (who is the main lead in The Force Awakens and the upcoming Last Jedi movies) on May the 4th and May 25th (the anniversary of the first Star Wars film) to bring a bit of balance to The Force.
+With the above villains generally saved for the Revenge of the Fifth, most fans opt to dress as heroes such as Jedi Knights, Chewbacca and Rey on May the 4th and May 25th (the actual anniversary of the first Star Wars film) to bring a bit of balance to The Force.

 Of course, the fun doesn’t stop with costumes and toys.
 There’s a whole galaxy of exciting Star Wars merchandise to browse right here on Littlewoods Ireland.
-Personally, I am obsessed with the Death Star-shaped lamp shade.
-So much so in fact, that I bought two, just in case those crafty Rebels manage to fly a small X-Wing starfighter inside my house and blow one up with their photon torpedoes!
+Personally, I am obsessed with the Death Star shaped Lamp shade.
+So much so in fact, that I bought two, just in case those crafty Rebels manage to infiltrate my house and blow one up with their photon torpedoes!
 I mean, it’s not like they could destroy two Death Stars right?

 Whatever way you choose to celebrate your sci-fi this week, may The Force be with you – always!